ciaracoules/christmas-stream/README.md

 ### Advanced FAQ

-*Why use GitLab?*
+*Why use GitHub?*

 All of the software in this repository is designed to be run portably, which is necessary thanks to restrictions set on the school computers.
 It is also much easier to host the media files here than store them somewhere in the school where there is a chance it could be deleted, and there is no way to ensure that OBS Studio gets updated without using Git.
 It also provides insurance that nothing will be irreversably deleted thanks to version control.
-As for choosing GitLab over GitHub, it is simply down to preference.

 *Can I merge any changes to this repository?*